ProjetSigma/backend/README.md

 If problems to install mysqlclient
 `apt-get install python-dev libmysqlclient-dev` or `yum install python-devel mysql-devel`

+Since you don't use the vagrant, you have to use the local settings file:
+`mv sigma/settings.py.local sigma/settings.py`

 For a first installation, or if you have broken your database, reset it !
 `./resetdb.sh`